Latest Version of the Appian Platform Transforms Enterprise Data and Process Automation with AI-Driven Innovations

-MCLEAN, Va., Aug.
-19, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced the latest version of the Appian Platform, designed to transform how organizations orchestrate enterprise data and automate processes.
-This release delivers support for more enterprise AI use cases with expanded compliance, offering a strong framework to help organizations prepare for current and forthcoming AI regulations.
+SYDNEY, Aug.
+19, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced the latest version of the Appian Platform, designed to transform how organisations orchestrate enterprise data and automate processes.
+This release delivers support for more enterprise AI use cases with expanded compliance, offering a strong framework to help organisations prepare for current and forthcoming AI regulations.

 "The implementation of a generative AI-powered chatbot has transformed our procurement process," said Michael Parks, Director of Procurement & Contract Services, Texas Department of Public Safety.
 "This tool provides our procurement officials with immediate access to regulations, information, and guidance on state contracting procedures, all while leveraging secure, internal data and offering precise citations.
 By streamlining access to critical information, the chatbot enhances efficiency and enables our staff to focus on delivering exceptional service to the public."